 According to a recent NRMA Blue survey, almost half (48%) of Australian families say the cost-of-living has risen by more than 10 per cent in the last year.
 To put that into alarming perspective, that’s almost five times the current inflation rate.

 The survey showed most Australians holiday as a family once a year, and for a quarter of rural and regional families, holidays come just every two years or less.

-Here’s a few tips that might not equate to a 5-star Bora Bora escape, but could save you serious cash when booking a domestic family holiday.
+Here’s a few tips that could save you when booking a domestic family holiday.
 Besides, Australia is basically the dream destination for fun-filled, child-friendly holidays.

 1. Research and plan – then research and plan again

 Most of us have a rough idea of where we’d like to explore in a town or city, but there’s serious money to be saved by planning out exactly what you’ll be doing with your days, preventing additional expenses from creeping in.
 Booking attractions and even food stops means you’ll know exactly how much you’re up for and avoid expensive spur-of-the-moment pit-stops.